Have you got a piano? Are you planning to move it? Do you know how…

 Movers could also use a dolly to transport pianos over short distances.
 It must be balanced properly, though, as the weight distribution is not even.
 The side with the keys weighs a lot less than the other side!
 This is why great care must be taken in balancing the piano on the dolly.

 As you can see, there are many considerations to take into account when moving a piano, which is the reason behind the added cost.
 Before hiring a mover, make sure they have experience moving your kind and size of piano.
 Tell them of any obstacles or special challenges to expect, and ask them what equipment they will be bringing.
-This will all ensure a successful piano relocation in and around Kansas City.
+This will all ensure a successful piano relocation in and around Kansas City and Denver.